LnceAbrhm/Project-todo-app-/README.md

 # Todo App

-Simple to do app that uses react, tailwind css, nextjs, and express.
+Simple to do app that uses react, tailwind css, nextjs, postgresql, and express.

 ## User Actions